jacobigel/jacobigel/README.md

 Hi!
 My name is Jacob Igel and I am a recent graduate of Miami University's Class of 2023.
 I majored in Information Systems and Business Analytics with a Minor in Computer Science!

-With my education, I have learned a plethora of skills in languages like R, Python, Java, JavaScript, and HTML/CSS.
-I love learning about new and innovative techniques and I cannot wait to get connected with you to learn more!
+With my education, I have learned many skills in languages like R, Python, Java, JavaScript, and HTML/CSS.
+I love learning about new and innovative techniques and cannot wait to connect with you to learn more!

-I have also served as a executive member for my Social Fraternity Phi Mu Alpha (Membership Educator), my Co-Ed Service Sorority Tau Beta Sigma (Vice President), and for the Miami University Marching Band Drumline (Section Leader).
+I have also served as an executive member of my Social Fraternity Phi Mu Alpha (Membership Educator), my Co-Ed Service Sorority Tau Beta Sigma (Vice President), and the Miami University Marching Band Drumline (Section Leader).

 Currently open to work!